sbasu107/flow_log_parsing/README.md

 # Instructions on running
 Clone the repository and run `python3 parser.py`.
-To run tests, run `python -m unittest test_parser.py -v`.
+To run tests, run `python3 -m unittest test_parser.py -v`.
 Program uses `flowlog.txt` and `lookuptable.txt` as input, and output is written to `output.txt`.

 # Description
 Write a program that can parse a file containing flow log data and maps each row to a tag based on a lookup table.
 The lookup table is defined as a csv file, and it has 3 columns, dstport,protocol,tag.
 The dstport and protocol combination decide what tag can be applied.